 Q: How long is a coaching program?
 A: The length of a program depends on your needs.
 Some clients have very specific goals around which a structured program can be designed and implemented pretty quickly, which most of our programs are designed to address.
 Some business owners choose to retain a coach ongoing.
 Other clients choose a more open-ended, exploratory process, using coaching to increase awareness and effectiveness in all dimensions of their life.
 The length of a coaching program also depends on your readiness to transform your life.
 Here are some examples of typical program lengths based on your level of readiness:

-6 to 8 months: A six to eight month program is typically sufficient to address the tasks of the Preparation stage and Action stage.
+6 to 12 months: A six to 12 month program is typically sufficient to address the tasks of the Preparation stage and Action stage.
 Action is the stage in which individuals modify their behavior, experiences, or environment in order to overcome their challenges.
 Action involves the most overt behavioral changes and requires considerable commitment of time and energy.

 Periodic Check-in: Periodic check-ins are valuable to support the Maintenance stage of change.
 Maintenance is the stage in which people work to prevent returning to old habits and consolidate the gains attained during the action stage.

 Q: When do we meet?
-A: Coaching conversations take place weekly, or via telephone or Zoom, occasional face-to-face coaching is available for local clients.
+A: Coaching conversations take place weekly or bi-weekly, via telephone or Zoom, occasional face-to-face coaching is available for local clients.
 Professional and Leadership Coaching may include onsite observation as part of the assessment process.

 Q: What is the cancellation policy?
 A: You must cancel your coaching session 24 hours in advance.
 Missed sessions that are not communicated 24 hours in advance are charged the normal hourly fee.